-Manhattan School of Music is fully accredited by the Middle States Commission on Higher Education, the New York State Board of Regents, and the Bureau for Veterans Education.
+Manhattan School of Music is fully accredited by the Middle States Association of Colleges and Schools, the New York State Board of Regents, and the Bureau for Veterans Education.

 All programs listed in Departments by Major are approved for the training of veterans and other eligible persons by the Bureau for Veterans Education.
 The HEGIS Code number is 1004 with the exception of the BM, MM, and DMA in Composition, which is 1004.10.